How to Build a Wood Slab Coffee Table (DIY Guide)

 This was a tedious process using my utility knife but it was fun nonetheless.
 After some time I was left with this:

 Step 5.
-Fitting the legs
+Fitting the Legs

 Here’s where it became a little more complicated.
 Because my slab wasn’t flat on both sides, I had to make a jig to align the legs to the underside of the table.
 I started by visually aligning each leg and once I had a rough idea of the angle, I drilled 1-inch wide holes at the approximate angle.
 I’ll show you how I ensured each leg was level in a second.